kawaiiDango/pano-scrobbler/instructions.md

     const val BASE_64_ENCODED_PUBLIC_KEY = ""
 }
 ```
-Remove line 4 from app/build.gradle
-Remove line 11 from ./build.gradle
+Remove the lines below `// remove if not needed` in app/build.gradle.kts and /build.gradle.kts

-Create app/version.txt and put a number in it
+Create app/version.txt and put a positive integer in it